oelin/node-replicate/README.md

 ## Contributing

 Have a feature you'd like to see added?
 Create a [pull request](https://github.com/oelin/node-replicate/pulls) or open an [issue](https://github.com/oelin/node-replicate/issues).
-Some planned features include support for file uploads and integration with the *authenticated* Replicate API.
+Some planned features include support for file uploads and integration with Replicate's authenticated API.